Office Properties Income Trust: $2.4B Office REIT Chapter 11

 RMR Group Management Structure

-OPI presents the unusual situation of a bankruptcy debtor with no employees.
-The RMR Group LLC has externally managed OPI since 2009, providing all business management and property-level services.
-Every OPI employee is technically employed by RMR, not the REIT itself.
+OPI has no employees.
+The RMR Group LLC has externally managed OPI since 2009, providing all business management and property-level services—every OPI employee is technically employed by RMR, not the REIT itself.

 Inter-Creditor Disputes and Litigation